Overview

 No. The agent sees the same markdown content it always did.
 The graph database is transparent — it's a storage and delivery mechanism, not a new interface.

 The GRAPH directive returns empty content.
 Your agent will start with blank workspace sections.
-Run install.sh to download the database, then seed-default-workspace.mjs if workspace nodes are missing.
+Start Neo4j and verify with cypher-shell "RETURN 1".

 How do I import my existing flat workspace files?